SoraEagle/phase-3-sinatra-react-project/README.md

 # Phase 3 Project

 ## Description
-This is the backend repository of the Phas 3 Project.
+This is the backend repository of the Phase 3 Project.
 Here, all of the data for the Trip and Item objects is stored.

 This backend uses Ruby and Sinatra to create the routes that display this data.